-Effingham is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns, Effingham isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Effingham are a mix of both white- and blue-collar jobs.
 Overall, Effingham is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Effingham who work in office and administrative support (15.92%), healthcare (9.39%), and sales jobs (8.54%).
+There are especially a lot of people living in Effingham who work in office and administrative support (15.24%), healthcare (10.07%), and management occupations (8.52%).

-Effingham is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Effingham doesn't have a public transportation system that people use for their commute.

 Effingham is an extremely ethnically-diverse town.
 The people who call Effingham home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Effingham residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Effingham include English, Irish, Scottish, and Scots-Irish.
+Important ancestries of people in Effingham include German, Irish, Scots-Irish, and Scottish.

 The most common language spoken in Effingham is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and French Creole.